qatarcars

 Qatar Cars provides a more internationally-focused, modern cars-based demonstration dataset.
 It mirrors many of the columns in mtcars, but uses (1) non-US-centric makes and models, (2) 2025 prices, and (3) metric measurements, making it more appropriate for use as an example dataset outside the United States.
 It includes almost exactly the same variables as the mtcars dataset:

-• origin (the country associated with the car brand)
+• origin: The country associated with the car brand

-• make (the brand of the car, such as Toyota or Land Rover)
+• make The brand of the car, such as Toyota or Land Rover

-• model (the specific type of car, such as Land Cruiser or Defender)
+• model The specific type of car, such as Land Cruiser or Defender

-• price in 2025 Qatari riyals
+• price: Price of the car in 2025 Qatari riyals

-• type (the type of the car, such as coupe, sedan, or SUV)
+• type: The type of the car, such as coupe, sedan, or SUV

 The original data was compiled by Paul Musgrave in January 2025 and is mostly sourced from YallaMotors Qatar.
 See Paul’s writeup of the background and purpose of the data.